A year in review

 Long-haul COVID-19: a story of hope and resilience

 Follow Karen Lemaire’s story as a COVID long-hauler and the long-term impact this has had on her life.
 Karen worked at Bruyère for 31 years and decided it was time to retire due to this diagnosis.
-As a health care organization that serves some of our most vulnerable and marginalized community members, we strive to understand the equity impacts long-haul COVID is having in our community.
-This video features Lisa Sheehy’s research and the guidelines she’s created for adapting rehabilitation programs to those who have had COVID and are suffering from long-term impacts.
+As a health care organization that serves some of our most vulnerable and community members, we strive to understand the equity impacts long-haul COVID is having in our community understanding the effects of long-haul COVID is critical to supporting those who experience lingering effects.
+Dr. Shawn Marshall speaks to the research that strives to inform our care and best practices as they continue to evolve.